Balaje/iceFEM.jl/README.md

 # iceFEM.jl

 Contains the Julia package developed during Lift-Off Fellowship at UoA.
 This package implements the coupled problem of wave-induced motion of ice-shelves and icebergs.

 ## How to get it

-To download the pacakge, clone the repository, change directory and start Julia using
+To download the package, clone the repository, change directory and start Julia using

 ```shell
 git clone git@github.com:Balaje/iceFEM.jl.git